-Like I mentioned above, grapevines will benefit from being trained to keep them growing on the plant support you provide for them.
-Without proper training, they can grow pretty wild looking, or take over the garden.
+Like I mentioned above, grapevines will benefit from being trained.
+Without proper training, they can become pretty wild looking, or take over the garden.

-To train grapevines to grow vertically, loosely tie the vines to the support using twine, metal twist ties or flexible plant ties.
-Just be sure to tie them very loosely, otherwise the ties can strangle or cut into the vines as they get thicker.
+To train them, loosely tie the vines to the support using twine, metal twist ties or flexible plant ties.
+Just be sure to secure them very loosely, otherwise the ties can strangle or cut into the vines as they get thicker.

 - The Complete Guide to Growing Grapes and Making Your Own Wine

 - The Organic Backyard Vineyard: A Step-by-Step Guide to Growing Your Own